FAQ for Charitable Organizations

-To calculate total ticket value, multiply the price(s) of the ticket(s) by the number of tickets for sale.
-For example, 5,000 tickets @ $20 each equals a total ticket value of $100,000.
+Total ticket value (TTV) is the total dollar value of all available tickets in a raffle.
+To calculate total ticket value, multiply the price(s) of the ticket(s) by the number of tickets for sale (e.g. 5,000 tickets at $20 each equals a total ticket value of $100,000.)

 Only eligible charitable organizations currently registered with AGLC may obtain a licence to conduct a raffle.

 Any organization registered with AGLC may conduct a raffle online with the use of an approved electronic raffle system to:

 - use a random number generator to select the prize winner(s); and